shabpompeiano/edunauts/0_liftoff/2_code_flow.md

-# 🗺️ Functions, Variables, and Code Flow: Code as a Treasure Hunt!
+# 🗺️ Functions, Variables, and Code Flow:  the Logic of Programming

 ## Introduction: Coding is Your Map to the Treasure